drgerg/mmc4w/README.md

 January 20 AM - "When you rush, that's when accidents happen." - v0.9.1 fixes a couple of annoying bugs birthed by my rushing things.
 I feel like I have a solid foundation.
 There are still things to adjust, but this is looking good.

-January 19 - Initial testing of v0.9.0 with the **python-musicpd** library is good.
-Thirteen hours straight with no errors.
-Testing continues today.
-I feel good enough about it to share the installer.

-January 18 - Good progress.
-Much hope.

-January 17, 2024 - Following v0.8.2, I'm currently reworking MMC4W to use the 'python-musicpd' client libary instead of what I started with (python-mpd2). v0.8.2 works pretty well, but will randomly get lost and need to be restarted.
-I'm really looking forward to getting it to be 100% reliable.
-This will be my daily driver MPD client.

 ### Intentionally tiny.
 Unexpectedly mighty.
 Basic and yet very capable.
 > "I don't rent music.
 I don't trust 'the cloud' to be there when I want it." - me.